-I’m going to start with something that’s a bit of an opinion, but probably something that you’ll agree with me on: Natural is always better.
+I’m going to start with something that’s a bit of an opinion, but probably something that you’ll agree with me on: Natural is healthier.
+And given many of us use soap everyday a natural soap is a smart choice!

 Especially when it comes to products that you’re using on your own skin.
 You never know what kind of chemicals are packed into that stuff and how you’re skin will react to it.